Paying Tax On Cryptocurrency

 While this means you may have to pay taxes on any gains you make, it also means you may deduct payable taxes from your tax return if you have made any losses.
 Of course, none of us want to make any losses on cryptocurrency trading, but it is a risky asset and this is a reality for many, so in this case, you could save money on your taxes.

-The activity you undertake will ultimately be the critical factor for determining what rate of tax you pay.
+The activity you undertake will ultimately be the critical factor in determining what rate of tax you pay.

 The first thing you need to be clear on when paying tax on cryptocurrency is what activity you are performing with it.
 You need to be clear on this because this will ultimately determine if you are subject to taxes and what classification of taxes you will pay.